UlianaPavelko/imports-exports-es6/README.md

 #Understanding ES6 Imports and Exports

-View the code in src/
+View the code in src/ to follow along in the tutorial

 ###Note